 There are several important ramifications to keep in mind when stopping a campaign:

 - Enrollment stops.
-No more recipients will be enrolled in the campaign.
+No more Contacts will be enrolled in the campaign.

-- Recipients stop moving through the campaign.
+- Contacts stop moving through the campaign.
 They will stay in whatever stage they are in.
 This includes being moved to the Goal stage.

 - The campaign stops taking any actions.
 The campaign will no longer:

 - Show Contacts as having met the goal.

 - Add tags to or remove tags from Contacts.